ls1intum/Artemis/docs/dev/setup/distributed.rst

 One problem that arises with a distributed setup is that all instances have to know each other in order to create this cluster.
 This is problematic if the instances change dynamically.
-Artemis uses a disovery service to solve the issue (named `JHipster Registry
+Artemis uses a discovery service to solve the issue (named `JHipster Registry
 <https://www.jhipster.tech/jhipster-registry/>`_).

 Disovery service